Jhovala/Game/README.md

-# Game tic tac toe in C
+# Game tic tac toe in C by Bro Code... colors add for me :_)